Chen Tingjing: Poetry

 Chen was a highly accomplished poet during his lifetime, believing that the fundamental purpose of poetry was to encourage moral virtue.
 He took an exceptional interest in Tang poetry and considered Du Fu to be the epitome of poetic excellence.
-The Kangxi Emperor regarded his poetic talents the best out of all his high officials and he was gifted the Imperial Poetry Collection (Yuzhi shiji) in 1678.
+The Kangxi Emperor regarded his poetic talents to be the best out of all his high officials and he was gifted the Imperial Poetry Collection (Yuzhi shiji) in 1678.
 Later in his life, he was also entrusted with editing the Peiwen Yunfu and the Yuxuan Tangshi, an anthology of Tang poetry.

 Popular culture

 Chen Tingjing is remembered as an upright and honest official.
 In 2018, CCTV produced a 39-episode television series, Yi dai ming xiang Chen Ting Jing (一代名相陈廷敬), which dramatizes his life and official career.
 His residence, the House of the Huangcheng Chancellor, in Shanxi is a popular tourist attraction today and was given an AAAAA rating in 2011 by the China National Tourism Administration.